 Some students use binders to organize class notes, with dividers to separate your notes from assigned readings, handouts, and other materials.
 Other students keep all of their class materials on their laptop and use software such as OneNote or Evernote to save and index their notes.

-From my own experience as an academic (for over 2 decades as student and prof) I can attest that these simple habits, though challenging to set, make it much easier to make it through the semester and maintain efficiently and productively.
+These simple tips can make a difference in your life.
+From my own experience as an academic, I can attest that these simple habits, though challenging to set, make it much easier to make it through the semester and maintain efficiency and productivity.